17 interesting facts about the Bahamas

 -

-One of the most interesting facts about the Bahamas is that ship owners often register their ships there for tax purposes.
-This dubious practice means that the country has the third highest number of registered ships worldwide.
-Cruise ships in the Caribbean often hoist the Bahamas flag - also known as a "cheap flag".
+One of the most interesting facts about the Bahamas is that ship owners often register their vessels there for tax purposes.
+This dubious practice results in the country having the third highest number of registered ships in the world.
+Cruise ships in the Caribbean often fly the flag of the Bahamas – also known as the “flag of convenience.”
 (Source: The Government of the Bahamas)

 -

-cricket is the national sport of the Bahamas.
-However, there was a long -term movement to convert it into ... scarf sailing.
+Cricket is the national sport of the Bahamas.
+However, there has been a long-standing movement to convert it into... sloop sails.
 (Source: The Tribune)

 -

-The Bahamas were used as a location in numerous films, including Thunderball and Into the Blue.
-Scenes from Jaws: The Revenge were shot on the western beach of New Providence Island, which is now known as Jaws Beach.
+The Bahamas has been used as a filming location in numerous films, including Thunderball and Into the Blue.
+Scenes from Jaws: The Revenge were filmed on New Providence Island's western beach, now known as Jaws Beach.
 (Source: The Guardian)

-If you plan to visit the Bahamas (and you should really do that), you should pack a full face snorkel mask.
+If you're planning on visiting the Bahamas (and you really should), you'll want to pack a full-face snorkel mask.
 We use and recommend Aria QR+ from Ocean Reef.

 Mission statement: Atlas & Boots